Floodwaters still threaten parts of Australia's east coast as tropical storm cleanup begins

 The single casualty of the crisis was a 61-year-old man who disappeared in a flooded river near the New South Wales town of Dorrigo, police said.
 His body was recovered on Saturday.

-Albanese warned residents of the two stricken states not to be “complacent” as flood warnings lingered to follow officials’ directives.
+Albanese warned residents of the two stricken states not to be “complacent” as flood warnings lingered.

 “If it’s flooded, forget it,” he said, referring to traveling in or entering inundated areas.